 Modern electric boats come equipped with sophisticated protections designed to prevent failure or damage:

-Thermostats cut the power if temperatures exceed 85–90°C. - Overcurrent Cutoff:
+- Overheating Protection: Thermostats cut the power if temperatures exceed 85 to 90°C.

 Common Issues and Solutions